 - Changes in appetite and energy

 Hot Spots are a condition that all too many dog owners are familiar with.
 This condition, also known as moist dermatitis, usually starts as a small inflamed spot that is very irritated causing your dog to lick and scratch it with a vengeance.

-The licking in particular makes conditions ripe for bacteria to take hold.
-If left untreated, these small spots can rapidly grow and even cause a full scale bacterial skin infection.
+The licking makes conditions ripe for bacteria to take hold.
+If left untreated, these small spots can rapidly grow and even cause a full-scale bacterial skin infection.